-Although psychologists have more training in the assessment, diagnosis and treatment of mental disorders than any other health care professional, the majority of all psychotropic medications are prescribed by health care providers with little to no mental health training.
+Although psychologists have more training in the assessment, diagnosis and treatment of mental disorders than any other health care professional, the majority of all psychotropic medications are prescribed by health care providers with limited mental health training.
 The American Psychological Association (APA) Services Inc. supports the efforts of our state, provincial, and territorial psychological association partners to obtain prescriptive authority for qualified, licensed psychologists in to help fill the need for access to comprehensive, quality mental health care in Arizona.

 According to the CDC, patients often receive psychotropic medications without being evaluated by a mental health professional and less than half of those taking psychotropic medications have seen a mental health professional in the past year (APA) (CDC).
 “The shortage of psychiatrists is an escalating crisis,” notes the physician search firm Merritt Hawkins in a 2017 report. “[The gap is] of more severity than shortages faced in virtually any other specialty.”
 Only 55 – 60% of psychiatrists accept insurance (Satiani et al., 2018).
 Nearly 60% of individuals with depression in the US receive mental health treatment from their Primary Care Provider (PCP) (Barkil-Oteo, 2013).
 PCPs were responsible for prescribing a higher percentage of psychotropic medications to children than psychiatrists (Anderson et al., 2015)